CodeZea1ot/trinket/README.md

 ## Notes

-- When using HTTPS, mkcert will generate a certificate including the host IP.
-Browsers must trust mkcert’s local CA:
-  - **Chrome/Chromium:** works automatically after `mkcert -install`.
-If not, close all instances and reopen.
-  - **Firefox:** may require manual import of `rootCA.pem`.
 - The script automatically increments the port if the requested one is in use.
 - The server runs on Python’s built-in `http.server` and is suitable for development purposes only — **not for production use**.
 - Other devices on your local network can access the server if you use `-H 0.0.0.0`.
-  - When using `-H 0.0.0.0`, Trinket will attempt to generate a certificate including your LAN IP.
-Browsers must trust mkcert’s local CA for this IP as well.
+  - Just open `http://{HOST_LAN_IP_HERE}:{PORT}` on another LAN  device.
+  - See [HTTPS Notes](#http-notes) below if you what to use HTTPS with LAN devices.
 - Automatic browser launch currently supports Linux (`xdg-open`).

+### HTTPS Notes

+- When using HTTPS, trinket will always generate a new certificate using `mkcert` to ensure the latest host IP is used.
+- Browsers must trust mkcert’s local CA:
+  - **Chrome/Chromium:** works automatically.
+If not, close all browser instances and reopen.
+  - **Firefox:** may require manual import of `rootCA.pem`.
+- You  never have to manually run `mkcert -install` on the host machine.
+- Other devices on your local network must trust the same CA to avoid certificate warnings.

 ## License

 **Trinket** is released under the [MIT License](LICENSE).

-**Dependencies:**
+**External Dependencies:**

-- [`mkcert`](https://github.com/FiloSottile/mkcert) is included optionally for HTTPS and is licensed under the BSD 3-Clause License.
+- [`mkcert`](https://github.com/FiloSottile/mkcert) is required for HTTPS and is licensed under the BSD 3-Clause License.

 Use Trinket responsibly — it is intended for local development and testing purposes only, not for production deployments.